 However, Woo found both his initial experience of working in Hollywood and the MPAA ratings process to be a somewhat frustrating experience, as he recounted in an interview with Vibe magazine in October 1993:

-There are so many politics and games and egos here.
+so many politics and games and egos here.
 I just haven't gotten used to the studio system.
 In Hong Kong, I have more freedom.
 Here, we also have to be concerned about the ratings.
 I need to tone down a lot of the violence.
-Well, everything has
+Well, everything has to be

 US viewers advised to target the Blu-ray